Asone/Ionic-3-Angular-5-Web3-Boilerplate/README.md

 ## Circle CI integration ready

-Like Travis CI use, this repo provides also a Circle CI configuration.
+Like Travis CI use, this repo provides also a **Circle CI configuration**.
 It will run a similar build as the one you can find for Travis.

 ## Storage service